Osestic/Electrical-Vehicle-Control-Interface/README.md

 ## Authors
 This project was a result of the collaborative effort of:
 1. Oriekaose Chukwuyem Agholor - Aspiring Robotics and Mechatronic Systems Engineer [https://github.com/Osestic]
+2. Andrew Pries - Aspiring Computer Scientists
+3. Brandom Smith - Aspring Robotics and Mechatronic Systems Engineer
-2. Evan Varga - Aspiring Electrical Engineer [https://github.com/EvanVarga]
+4. Edrees Ahmed - Aspiring Electrical Engineer

 ## License
 This project is licensed under the “Commons Clause” License Condition v1.0.
 See ```LICENSE``` for more information.